Get a quote

 • The decision to allow people to travel or not is made by the Border Police on the day of travel.

-Though we can share the experiences of other school groups, we are not able to give official advice on French visas.
-Ultimately, it is the party leader's responsibility to obtain the necessary paperwork needed for the group to visit.
-The decision to allow people to travel or not is made by the Border Police on the day of travel.
+Though we can share the experiences of other school groups who have visited our residential centres in France, we are not able to give official advice on French visas.
+The final decision to allow people to enter France is made by the Border Police on the day of travel.